 The scale of these ever-escalating numbers brings out the deer and then calls for the elephant.
 First, that deer-in-the-headlights brain freeze.
 Then the elephant comes to the rescue.
 Nobel Peace Prize winner, Desmond Tutu, once explained that there is only one way to eat an elephant: a bite at a time.
 And in the face of this carbon mammoth, the changes will come with each choice and every change.

 Connect the dots.
 Single-use plastic is produced from fossil fuels.
 Fossil fuels account for the majority of global carbon emissions.
 And it doesn’t stop there.
-Carol Muffett, Head of the Centre for International Environmental Law (CIEL), estimates that between now and 2050, emissions from plastics production and incineration could account for almost 50 times the annual emissions of all the coal power plants in the U.S.A.
+Carroll Muffett, Head of the Centre for International Environmental Law (CIEL), estimates that between now and 2050, emissions from plastics production and incineration could account for almost 50 times the annual emissions of all the coal power plants in the U.S.A.

 What does a 100% commitment to plastic reduction look like?